-- Routine PSA screening is not recommended in men for most men over 70 or any man with less than a 10 to 15 year life expectancy.
+- Routine PSA screening is not recommended for most men over 70 or any man with less than a 10- to 15-year life expectancy.

-- There are some men age 70 and older who are in excellent health that may benefit from prostate cancer screening.
+- There are some men ages 70 and older who are in excellent health who may benefit from prostate cancer screening.

 Early prostate cancer usually has no symptoms.
 You may go to see the doctor when you have trouble urinating or pain in your hips and back.
-That's when prostate cancer is often discovered.
+That's when prostate cancer may be discovered.

 After that, your doctor may find out that your cancer has already spread beyond your prostate.
-If that's a possibility, you may be asked to take a test like a:
+If that's possible, you may be asked to take a test like a:

 Knowing if your cancer has spread will help your doctor work with you to choose your best treatment.